tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 // It is assumed that the syslog data connector to ingest GitLab application entry data into Sentinel is enabled
 //
 // Parser Notes:
 // 1.
-This parser assumes logs are collected into native Syslog table, including application logs
+This parser assumes logs arhttps://github.com/tuxnam/Sentinel-Development/blob/58011386c48e3d02b9f744fe5f60495843d3f42f/Parsers/GitLab/GitLab_Accesse collected into native Syslog table, including application logs
 // 2.
 This parser assuments that GitLab syslog configuration is leveraging 'ProcessName' and 'Facility' to categorize syslog events
 //    Example: ProcessName for audit logs would be (adapt according to your own configuration) "GitLab-App-Logs" and the Facility is "local7"
 //